rootbeerking/Tilengine/docs/starting.md

 ```

 ### Bitmap background
 To set a bitmap, there is the function \ref TLN_SetBGBitmap that takes the \ref TLN_Bitmap reference of a loaded bitmap.
-To see how to load an manipulate bitmaps, please refer to [Bitmaps section](bitmaps.md).
+To see how to load and manipulate bitmaps, please refer to [Bitmaps section](bitmaps.md).
 For now, to load a bitmap called "Background.png" and set it as the background, you have to do the following:
 ```c
 TLN_Bitmap background = TLN_LoadBitmap ("Background.png");
 TLN_SetBGBitmap (background);